ethanbyeon/birthdayClock/README.md

-# birthdayClock
+# NEATO-BDAY
- DESCRI: Displays a students birthday using Java.
+Displays a students birthday using Java.